microsoft/coyote/docs/index.md

 </script>

 Coyote helps write powerful, expressive tests for your code.
+We call these _concurrency unit tests_.
-You can declare sources of non-determinism (such as timers, failures, etc.) as part of your tests.
+You can declare sources of non-determinism (such as timers, failures, etc.) as part of your Coyote tests.
 The Coyote testing tool can _systematically_ explore a large number of interleavings of concurrent operations as well as non-deterministic choices so that it covers a large set of behaviors in a very short time.
 This is different from _stress testing_.
 Coyote takes control of the concurrency so that it can manipulate every possible scheduling.
 With appropriate _mocking_, Coyote can also do this in "developer" mode on a single laptop with little or no dependence on the bigger production environment.

 Coyote is not a verification system.
 It does not use theorem proving to make correctness guarantees, instead it uses intelligent search strategies to drive systematic testing, based on deep